prechelt/anwesende/README.md

 (to simplify the situation regarding privacy protection) and allows some configuration to adopt to local needs.

-Environment variables:
+## 4.1 Environment variables

 - `DATA_CONTACT_EMAIL`: Email address of the Datenverwalter/in
 - `DATA_RETENTION_DAYS`: Number of days after which an attendance event record will be deleted.
 - `IMPRINT_URL`: Web address of the Imprint/Impressum page
   that legally identifies the service's operator.
 - `TECH_CONTACT_EMAIL`: Email address of the server operator.
+- !!!

+## 4.2 Deployment

+t.b.d. !!!

+## 4.3 Initiating operation

+- Determine Datenverwalter/in and create account

-# 5. Technical details
+# 5. Implementation status

+The application is **not complete and not ready for use!**

-- The application is written in Python using the Django framework.
-- It uses a PostgreSQL database.
+The application is written in Python using the Django framework and a PostgreSQL database.
-- The code is open-source (with an MIT license) in order to provide maximal transparency.
+It is open-source (with an MIT license) in order to provide maximal transparency.

+- DONE 2020-10-06: Use case descriptions (will need update later)
+- DONE 2020-10-08: Reading Excel files and creating master data
+- TODO: Generating QR codes
+- TODO: Visitor input form and writing visit data
+- TODO: Login for Datenverwalter/in
+- TODO: Retrieving visit data
+- TODO: Writing Excel file
+- TODO: Automatic purging of visit data after retention time
+- TODO: Pilot deployment
+- TODO: Pilot testing
+- TODO: Deployment